School of Civil and Environmental Engineering, and Construction Management

 • have a minimum transfer GPA of 3.1.

-Current UTSA students interested in CSM are first considered by the Department for Academic Studies (XACP) admission and then considered for possible admission into the CSM program.
+Current UTSA students interested in CSM are first considered by the School for admission to the Architecture/Construction Studies program (XACP) and then considered for possible admission into the CSM program.
 Change of major applications will be reviewed before registration each academic semester.
 Students will be accepted to the major based on their GPA and the number of available seats.

 Students not accepted into the CSM program are encouraged to improve their GPA and re-submit the application.